 "Leave People Better"

-Founded in 2019, Postpartum Mamas (PPM) is a non-profit organization which provides monthly support groups to mothers experiencing all struggles through motherhood including but not limited to depression, postpartum depression, anxiety, infertility, miscarriage, infant loss, pregnancy complications, parenting struggles, lack of family support, loneliness, isolation, or any of the other myriad challenges modern mothers face.
+Founded in 2019, Postpartum Mamas (PPM) is a non-profit organization which provides free monthly support groups to mothers experiencing all struggles through motherhood including but not limited to depression, postpartum depression, anxiety, infertility, miscarriage, infant loss, pregnancy complications, parenting struggles, lack of family support, loneliness, isolation, or any of the other myriad challenges modern mothers face.
 PPM fosters growth of new friendships and lends ongoing social support to mothers at all stages in their journeys.
 PPM seeks to connect mothers through local monthly support groups, so that they may join in community with other mothers going through similar experiences.
 The nonjudgmental, empathetic, and—most importantly—confidential environment of PPM support groups helps mothers to feel heard, valued, and unconditionally supported.
 When we talk about our struggles in spaces that are loving, authentic, and real, we help to bring awareness to issues often hidden in fear of judgement or shame.

 PPM is founded upon Christian principles to encourage and uplift mothers throughout their journeys, and to strengthen their positive coping mechanisms and healing practices.
 All mothers regardless of race, socioeconomic status, religious beliefs, or background will be welcomed and supported graciously.
 PPM has a place for all mothers who feel isolated or desire the support of other strong and talented women.
 Mothers give sacrificially, unconditionally, and selflessly, and they deserve a supportive community where they can grieve their difficulties and celebrate their blessings.